yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-free.md

   - Up to 10 simultaneous connections; more than that will result in increased latencies and dropped connections.
   - Maximum 500 tables or 12.5 million rows; more than that may result in out-of-memory errors.

 YugabyteDB is a distributed database optimized for deployment across multiple nodes.
 Because Sandbox clusters are single node, they are not suitable for proof-of-concept (POC) or performance testing.
-To evaluate YugabyteDB Managed for production use or conduct a POC, contact {{<support-cloud>}}.
+To evaluate YugabyteDB Managed for production use or conduct a POC, contact {{% support-cloud %}}.

 ## Next steps